Team-Danger/Reservation-Component/README.md

 # Latitude

-> **Latitude** is an open source web application that provides lodging and reservation services.
+> **Latitude** is an open source web application that provides lodging and reservation services

 > **This particular service** is a part of Latitude that provides reservation services through a calendar and a floating box